ChainShot/Dutch-Auction-Hardhat/README.md

 There are three top-level folders:

-1. `/app` - contains the front-end application
+1. `./app` - contains the front-end application
-2. `/contracts` - contains the solidity contract
+2. `./contracts` - contains the solidity contract
+5. `./nfts` - contains nft assets and metadata
-3. `/scripts` - contains hardhat scripts
+3. `./tasks` - contains hardhat tasks
-4. `/tests` - contains tests for the solidity contract
+4. `./tests` - contains tests for the solidity contract

 ## Setup